Teaching and Education Degrees: What Can I Do with a Degree in Education?

 (Check out: What is the Benefit of Going to a Community College?)

-BA/BS: To teach at the elementary or secondary level, a bachelor’s degree is a necessity, in public or private elementary, middle, or high school.
-It is also beneficial for people who want to open their own day care, and can be an advantage at the preschool level.
+BA/BS: To teach at the elementary or secondary level, a bachelor’s degree is a necessity.
+This includes public or private elementary, middle, or high school.
+It is also beneficial for people who want to open their own day care. it can also be an advantage at the preschool level.

-MA/MS: A master’s degree usually provides graduates with a higher salary at the elementary, middle, and secondary levels, as well as for higher administrative roles in education.
+MA/MS: A master’s degree usually provides graduates with a higher salary at the elementary, middle, and secondary levels.
+This is also true for higher administrative roles in education.
 It is a distinct advantage for teachers who want to work in more elite charter or private schools.
-The master’s degree is also an entry-level requirement for teaching at the college level, qualifying a graduate to teach as an adjunct (part-time) or lecturer (part- or full-time), though not as a professor.
+The master’s degree is also an entry-level requirement for teaching at the college level.
+It qualifies you to teach as an adjunct (part-time) or lecturer (part- or full-time), though not as a professor.

 PhD: The PhD is the standard credential for teaching at the college level.
-The assistant professor rank (the first level of tenure-track, full-time faculty) at most colleges and universities requires a PhD for every discipline except the arts (where the MFA is the terminal degree).
+The assistant professor rank at most colleges and universities requires a PhD for every discipline except the arts.
+In the arts, where the MFA is the terminal degree.

 Outside of degree levels, there are also education degree types that involve a chosen specialty.
 And, within those chosen specialties, the degree level can come into play as well.
 It’s possible to choose a specialization when pursuing a bachelor’s degree, but specialization becomes even more important at the master’s degree level.
-An applicant may already know what kind of teaching they want to do.
-In such cases, they can narrow down their program choices because they know there’s a specific type of education they want.
+You may already know what kind of teaching you want to do.
+In such cases, you can narrow down your program choices because you know there’s a specific type of education you want.
 However, it can help to know what kind of specializations are out there.

 What Are Some Specializations in Education?

 Education specializations vary widely.
-Many of the specializations have to do with the age of those the applicant would like to teach.
-Another category has to do with what subject someone wants to teach.
+Many of the specializations have to do with the age of those you would like to teach.
+Another category has to do with what subject you want to teach.
 Some broader examples of education specializations include:

 More of these broad categories exist.
 What makes these broad categories is the fact that there are sublevels to each of them.
-For example, elementary education typically includes K-12, but an applicant may want to focus specifically on high school children.
+For example, elementary education typically includes K-12, but you may want to focus specifically on high school children.

-To take it further, the applicant may want to work with high school students with developmental issues who need special education.
-One can go even further and say an applicant wants to work with special needs high school students in inner-city environments.
+To take it further, you may want to work with high school students with developmental issues who need special education.
+One can go even further and say you want to work with special needs high school students in inner-city environments.

 Are Online Degrees Any Good?
 Can You Get a Teachers Degree Online?

 Can you get a teacher’s degree online?
 Yes.
-Numerous institutions and programs exist geared towards achieving an education degree partially or fully online.
-Getting an education degree online has its own benefits and takes just as much consideration as pursuing an education degree in any other way.
+Numerous institutions and programs exist geared towards earning an education degree partially or fully online.
+Getting an education degree online has its own benefits.
+It takes just as much consideration as pursuing an education degree in any other way.

-Applicants will likely see a lot of advertisements during their search for a good program, and those advertisements will say something like, “get your teaching degree online.”
-Just understand that while it’s possible and even beneficial for some to get their teaching degree online, there is still a lot of considerations that must go into the process.
+You will likely see a lot of advertisements during your search for a good program.
+Those advertisements will say something like, “get your teaching degree online.”
+Just understand that while it’s possible and even beneficial for some to get your teaching degree online, there are still a lot of considerations that go into the process.

-It’s easy for some people to assume an online education degree isn’t as good as one from a traditional school, but they would be wrong.
+Some people assume an online education degree isn’t as good as one from a traditional school.
+They’re wrong.
 In fact, many of the traditional schools these days offer their own online programs.

 Online options aren’t limited.
-Applicants can find schools and programs offering online education degrees at every level and for every class of specialization.
+You can find online education degrees at every level and for every class of specialization.
 For example, special education is a popular career path.
-Applicants can easily look for and find online special education degree options or offers of an online degree in special education.
+You can easily find online special education degree options or offers of an online degree in special education.

-Since special education teacher salary with master’s only increases, applicants may find it beneficial to pursue a master’s online special education degree, as those are available online as well.
-A master’s online degree in special education is still a master’s degree in special education whether it comes from an online program or not.
-Special education teacher salary with masters will not lessen because the degree came from an online university or online program.
+A special education teacher salary with master’s only increases.
+You may find it beneficial to pursue a master’s online special education degree, as those are available online as well.
+Special education teacher salary with master’s will not lessen because the degree came from an online university or online program.

-When looking for a bachelor’s degree in education program online, applicants still must pay attention to the bachelor’s degree in education requirements that come along with that program.
+When looking for a bachelor’s degree in education program online, you still must pay attention to the bachelor’s degree in education requirements that come with that program.
 In addition, accreditation is just as important.
-So, always choose accredited online teaching degree programs These accredited online teaching degree programs will offer high-quality education and the same quality associated with any other accredited university or college.
+So, always choose accredited online teaching degree programs These programs will offer the same high-quality education associated with any other accredited university or college.

-Applicants can also consider splitting their degrees by using online courses.
-For instance, an applicant can pursue an online associate’s degree in education.
-Applicants can also use this as an opportunity to start down a path of specialization.
-For example, they can study for an online associate’s degree in education but also choose to look into an early childhood associate’s degree online or the associate’s degree in early childhood education requirements.
+You can also consider splitting your degrees by using online courses.
+For instance, you can pursue an online associate degree in education.
+You can also use this as an opportunity to start down a path of specialization.
+For example, you can study for an online associate degree in education.
+You can also choose to look into an early childhood associate degree online or the associate degree in early childhood education requirements.

-When it’s time to pursue a bachelor’s degree in education, they can then move on to a different type of program in a traditional school, or remain and check the bachelor’s degree in education requirements for an online option.
+When it’s time to pursue a bachelor’s degree in education, you can then move on to a different type of program in a traditional school.Or you can remain and check the bachelor’s degree in education requirements for an online option.
 An undergraduate degree in special education can come from any of several online sources.

 Online early childhood degrees also exist at the master’s degree level.
 An early childhood education online program for every degree level is out there.
-If someone wants to continue to find a master’s in early childhood education online, they will find several options to do so.
-As with anything else, an online master’s degree in early childhood education only needs proper vetting to learn its reputation, curriculum, and accreditation status.
+If you want to continue to find a master’s in early childhood education online, you will find several options to do so.
+As with anything else, an online master’s degree in early childhood education only needs proper vetting to learn its:

-Special education degree programs and special education degree requirements will have only slight variations between programs and colleges that offer special education degrees.
-For those who want to combine specialties, there are also programs that offer things like an online master’s degree in early childhood special education.
+Special education degree programs and requirements will have only slight variations between programs and colleges.
+If you want to combine specialties, there are also programs that offer things like an online master’s degree in early childhood special education.

 Applicants who want special education degree programs have many options if they want to pursue a bachelor’s or online special education master’s degree.
 Some special education online courses free of tuition costs also exist.
 However, these programs don’t always come with credits.

-Applicants who see a listing for special education online courses free should dig deep to find out exactly what benefits such course can offer them.
-A free online teaching degree may seem like a miracle, but a free online teaching degree needs to also adhere to all the considerations established for choosing a degree program.
+If you see a listing for special education online courses free you should dig deeper.
+Find out exactly what benefits such course can offer you.
+A free online teaching degree may seem like a miracle, but it needs to also adhere to all the considerations established for choosing a degree program.

 Elementary education degree requirements are also worth looking into for those who search for “elementary education degree near me.”
 Elementary education in many states must meet bachelor’s degree in education requirements.
 An online elementary teaching degree can meet those requirements and any other elementary education degree requirements.

-An online bachelor’s in elementary education can prepare applicants for teaching in the K-12 realm specifically.
-Obtaining a bachelor’s in elementary education online can represent the first step towards a rewarding career in education.
+An online bachelor’s in elementary education can prepare you for teaching in the K-12 realm.
+Earning a bachelor’s in elementary education online can represent the first step towards a rewarding career in education.
 This also all applies to an online elementary education master’s degree.

-Whether seeking the best online college for teaching degree programs or the cheapest online teaching degree, applicants must make sure that the college contains accredited online teaching degree programs.
+Are you seeking the best online college for teaching degree programs?
+Are you searching for the cheapest online teaching degree?
+You must make sure that the college contains accredited online teaching degree programs.
 The accreditation status is what separates the programs worth considering from those that aren’t.
-Accredited online teaching degree programs will have the standards set by a professional accrediting group which can help give applicants a tremendous amount of peace of mind.
+Accredited online teaching degree programs will have the standards set by a professional accrediting group which can help give you a tremendous amount of peace of mind.

 Do Teachers Need Licenses or Certifications to Teach?

 Teaching requires licensing and certifications.
 There’s no way around this fact.
-Even if an applicant doesn’t plan to teach at a school, or only plans to teach in the private sector, there’s still an expectation that they will have some sort of certification beyond their degree.
-For any who plan to teach children at schools, their respective state will require them to have a license and keep it in good standing.
+Even if you don’t plan to teach at a school, or you only plan to teach in the private sector, there’s still an expectation that you will have some sort of certification beyond your degree.
+If you plan to teach children at schools, your state will require you to have a license.
+You must also keep it in good standing.

-The requirements for a state teaching license or certification will vary by state, so applicants will have to investigate the requirements where they plan to do their teaching.
+The requirements for a state teaching license or certification will vary by state.
+You will have to investigate the requirements where you plan to teach.
 Generally, states will require a prospective teacher to meet some bare minimum requirements.

-Applicants may have to take tests and fingerprinting in some states.
+You may have to take tests and fingerprinting in some states.
 Most states require teachers to pass the Praxis exam as well.
-As each state has different requirements, it’s important that applicants don’t assume they can earn a license in one place and use it in another without first checking the other state’s requirements.
+Each state has different requirements.
+Do not assume you can earn a license in one place and use it in another without first checking the other state’s requirements.

-Applicants who want to specialize may also need certification to do so.
-For example, even if qualified to teach in general, the applicant may not have the qualification to teach special education.
+If you want to specialize you may also need certification to do so.
+For example, even if qualified to teach in general, you may not have the qualification to teach special education.
 In many places, special education requires its own certification.
-Applicants can find online special education certification and online special education teacher certification programs.
+You can find online special education certification and online special education teacher certification programs.

-However, applicants should do their research before committing to an online special education certification course.
-Some places have requirements that pertain specifically to special education, so choosing online special education teacher certification programs that adhere to the specific institution’s requirements is important.
+However, do your research before committing to an online special education certification course.
+Some places have requirements that pertain specifically to special education.
+Choosing online special education teacher certification programs that adhere to the specific institution’s requirements is important.

 What Are the Different Types of Careers in Education?

 Education offers numerous career paths, especially through specialization.
 A popular path these days is in early childhood education.
-As far as careers go, an opportunity to teach children will always exist, so childhood education has a tremendous amount of job security inherent.
+As far as careers go, an opportunity to teach children will always exist.
+So childhood education has a tremendous amount of job security.
 Many teachers actually come to teaching as a second career, bringing their experience to the classroom.

 In the case of childhood education, the degree level can also play a role in how much someone can make and how far they can advance in their careers.
 For example, Bachelor’s in Early Childhood Education jobs and Master’s in early childhood education jobs can vary significantly.

-Someone with a bachelor’s and an early childhood education specialty may find they’re qualified for certain teaching positions when it comes to bachelor’s in early childhood education jobs.
-By contrast, someone with a master’s can teach, and can teach a specialty within the field of early childhood education.
+Someone with a bachelor’s and an early childhood education specialty may find they’re qualified for certain teaching positions when it comes to early childhood education jobs.
+By contrast, someone with a master’s can teach, and can teach a specialty in the field of early childhood education.

-The master’s degree will also make an applicant more likely to take on leadership or administrative roles.
+The master’s degree will also help you to take on leadership or administrative roles.
 Those types of roles are the ones applicants will likely see when looking for master’s in early childhood education jobs.

 What Kind of Salary Can You Expect with an Education Degree?

-Applicants should also note how much a specialty matters.
+You should also note how much a specialty matters.
 A special education teacher salary or a special needs teacher salary will always come in a little higher than education salaries at the same level.
 This effect is especially true for a master’s in special education salary.
-Teachers salary with master’s degree level education helps to put someone further up in the salary range.
+The salary for teachers with master’s degree level education is usually higher.

-However, as with other variables, a special education teacher salary or special needs teacher salary will also depend on if the applicant plans to teach in an area where there’s a need for these types of teachers. master’s in special education salary will always exist in relation to the average education salary of a particular area.
+However, as with other variables, the salary for a special education or special needs teacher salary will also depend on if the applicant plans to teach in an area where there’s a need for these types of teachers.
+Master’s in special education salary will always exist in relation to the average education salary of a particular area.

-As stated, specialization matters, and early childhood education is currently popular.
-However, an associate’s degree in early childhood education salary cannot compete with a bachelor’s in early childhood education salary.
+Specialization matters, and early childhood education is currently popular.
+However, an associate degree in early childhood education salary cannot compete with a bachelor’s in early childhood education salary.
 Equally, a bachelor’s in early childhood education salary cannot compete with a master’s in early childhood education salary.
-Early childhood education hourly salary and early childhood education salary with master’s level requirements will pay more than general education careers.

 A teacher salary with master’s degree level education will typically work best for just about any education career.
 An elementary teacher salary with a master’s degree can look a lot better than otherwise.
-Applicants must keep all these variables in mind when seeking salary information.
+Keep all these variables in mind when seeking salary information.

 Related Rankings: